Florida's Inclusive Resort Packages Remove the Stress

-“The greatest advantage of all-inclusive resorts are how hands off they are for families and large groups.
+“The greatest advantage of all-inclusive resorts are how hands-off they are for families and large groups.
 I remember doing family reunions at resorts like this – with all the aunts, uncles, and cousins – and no one having to take time away from visiting to sort out logistics like meals and activities,” said Amy Lynne Hayes, travel writer and founder of Creatrice Mondial.
 “It's truly a vacation for all involved.”

-Situated on a nearly 400-foot beach, the resort has plenty of things to do for the whole family, including sailing, paddle boarding, tennis, volleyball, and even a flying trapeze and circus school.
-Club Med organizes events throughout the week that will keep the family entertained and promises that there are no hidden costs or fees.
+Situated on a beach of nearly 400 feet, the resort has plenty of things to do for the whole family, including sailing, paddle boarding, tennis, volleyball, and even a flying trapeze and circus school.
+Club Med organizes events throughout the week that will keep the family entertained and promises there are no hidden costs or fees.
 Score the best deals when you book a weeklong vacation.

-Walt Disney World Resort and Meal Plan Options
+Walt Disney World Resort

 There’s nothing more exciting than a family trip to Disney World.
-To make planning a little easier for parents, Walt Disney World Resort in Orlando offers hotel + dining options that include more than 100 restaurants to choose from.
+To make planning a little easier for parents, Walt Disney World Resort in Orlando offers room and dining options that include more than 100 restaurants to choose from.
 When you book your vacation, you’ll purchase one of the “Magic Your Way Vacation Packages.”
 Then you simply show your MagicBand or card to your server before ordering and the card electronically monitors your family’s meals and tracks them for you.
 For example, the Disney Deluxe Dining Plan includes three meals and two snacks for everyone in your party over the age of three.
 Prices vary depending on the hotel you choose to book and the time of the year.
 Travel tip: we recommend making reservations for signature restaurants and character dining well in advance to guarantee a seat.
 Then sit back, relax and let the magic happen.

 Check out more great places to stay in Florida.